couetilc/rust-book/chp4/notes.md

 Passing ownership around by returning pointer variables from functions is tedious and clunky, but Rust has a feature called "references" that addresses this issue with passing heap data to functions.

+## References and Borrowing

+You can passed a variable allocated on the heap to a function by "reference" and ownership will not be transferred.
+The value has been "borrowed", and will be returned to the parent scope.
+You can denote a reference of a value to prepending an ampersand to the type.
+A reference is a pointer to the pointer for a value on the heap.
+Whereas a String pointer for a heap-allocated string would contain the memory address, length, and capacity, the reference, another pointer, would just contain the memory address of the String pointer.

+Note: The opposite of referencing by `&` is "dereferencing" by using `*`.

+Remember, a variable is only dropped when the reference that owns it goes out of scope, not when any borrows go out of scope.
+When you borrow a value as a reference, by default it will be immutable, just like variables.
+Declare a variable as mutable using `mut` and pass it as mutable using `&mut`.

+## Mutable References

+Mutable references can only have one reference for a piece of data in the same scope.
+This restriction prevents data races, where a program may have two different code blocks access the memory at the same time, causing undefined behavior when there is no coordination.
+Rust's rules prevent this data race altogether, and while mutable references are restricted to one per scope, a single scope can have innumerable immutable references to the same data in the same scope.
+Remember that a variable's scope extends to the last time it is used, no further, so keep this in mind when mixing mutable and immutable references in the same scope.

+## Dangling References

+`dangling pointers` are pointers that reference a deallocated portion of memory.
+In a sense, pointers are pointing to a pointer that has been deallocated and possibly reallocated, allowing code using the dangling pointer to access memory it may not have permission to access.
+Rust requires that data cannot go out of scope before its references do.

+## The Rules of References

+Recap
+1. At any given time, you can have either one mutable reference or any number of immutable references.
+2. References must always be valid